What can I put in each bin?Your GO bin is designed for all organic material that has grown in your garden or on your property. This includes:

 - 24% stated they didn’t want a third bin as they already compost at home

-Why are we not going FOGO?
-Will we be going FOGO in the future?
+Will the City be moving to FOGO in the future?
 Food Organics and Garden Organics (FOGO) services are still quite new in Western Australia.
 The City’s Feasibility Assessment found there are still several challenges and risks with this type of service.
 Critically, there is currently not enough processors or market demand for FOGO material, which means FOGO is very expensive compared to a Garden Organics (GO) system.
 In Kwinana, we have far more garden organics in our waste bins than food waste, which means there is not a lot of advantage to recovering our food waste for the significant extra cost.

-Changing from a 2-bin service to a 3-bin GO service recovers an additional 14% of material at an additional cost of $800,000 per annum.
+Changing from a 2 bin service to a 3 bin GO service recovers an additional 14% of material at an additional cost of $800,000 per annum.
 Changing to FOGO would only recover an additional 7% of material but would cost $1.2 million per annum more than GO.
-The City’s Feasibility Assessment considered a range of factors across cost, environmental, social and governance outcomes, whereby GO demonstrated the best value for money for our community at this time.
+The City’s Feasibility Assessment considered a range of factors across financial, environmental, social and governance outcomes, whereby GO demonstrated the best value for money for our community at this time.

 The City has not ruled out FOGO all together, but instead has committed to transitioning to GO in 2024/25 and revisiting the feasibility of FOGO by 2029/30.
 If by this time, the cost-benefit of FOGO has improved to the point that it represents good value for money for the Kwinana community, we will transition to a FOGO system.